English Idioms and Expressions for the Summer [Updated]

 Summer blockbuster

-Summer is usually when Hollywood movie studios release big, expensive movies with lots of action and lots of famous actors.
-Think about Marvel movies or films from the Mission: Impossible or Fast and the Furious series.
-These types of films are called "summer blockbusters."
+Summer is often when Hollywood movie studios release big, expensive movies with lots of action and famous actors.
+Successful movies of this type are called "summer blockbusters."

 It seems like there's a new summer blockbuster being released every week this month!